kn45/ml-flow/README.md

 - Split

-  Split data to training, validation and testing set
+  Split data to training, validation and testing set.

   - Random sampling for regression task.
   - Stratified sampling for classification task.
-  - For cross validation, use the combination of training and validation set.
+  - For cross-validation, use the combination of training and validation set.

--   PreProc:
+-   Feature:

+    Prepare feature of each data instance.

     - Encode categorical feature.
     - Proc text features to strutured form.